We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 siri dictation

 Unlike the Apple keyboard, third-party keyboards such as Google’s Gboard don’t usually have the Dictation feature.
-Therefore, you have to switch to your iPhone’s standard keyboard or remove the third-party keyboards altogether in order to use Dictation.
-You can get these third-party keyboards on the App Store and install them on your device.
-From the Keyboard settings on your iPhone, you can easily add or remove them.
-You can even switch from one keyboard to another anytime you want using the Globe icon.
+Therefore, you have to switch to your iPhone’s default keyboard or remove the third-party keyboards altogether in order to use Dictation.

 • Launch the keyboard by tapping on a text field in Messages, Notes, or Safari.